leancodepl/poe2arb/README.md

 ### Plurals

 POEditor plurals are also supported.
-Simply mark the the term and plural and give it _any_ name (it's never used, but required by POEditor to enable plurals for the term).
+Simply mark the the term as plural and give it _any_ name (it's never used, but required by POEditor to enable plurals for the term).